Catalog Advanced Search

 For questions, contact the CPSE office at university@cpse.org or 703-691-4620.

-• Contains 3 Component(s) Includes a Live In-Person Event on 03/24/2026 at 8:00 AM (EDT)
+• Contains 3 Component(s) Includes a Live In-Person Event on 06/16/2026 at 9:00 AM (EDT)

 This course features three full days of instruction to help agencies prepare for accreditation under the 11th edition of the CFAI model.
+If you are not a DoW employee, do not register for this course.

 Quality Improvement for the Fire and Emergency Services Workshop

+This course is for Department of War personnel only.
 This course features three full days of instruction to help agencies prepare for accreditation under the 11th edition of the CFAI® model.
 It covers the development of the three key documents, the Community Risk Assessment/Standards of Cover, Strategic Plan, and Self-Assessment Manual.

 WHAT YOU WILL RECEIVE: